-We’re less than a week away from kickoff of the Super Bowl here in Minneapolis, and the Twin Cities certainly have a distinct buzz about them.
+We’re less than a week away from the kickoff of the Super Bowl here in Minneapolis, and the Twin Cities certainly have a distinct buzz about them.
 Hotels around the area are already filling up, and we expect to see a huge influx of people to the area from all corners of the US in the coming days.
 With this large uptick of outsiders in a small area comes the increased likelihood of crimes and scams.
+You’d be surpised but during these days, while everyone is enjoying themselves and partying, you will also find an increase in Common Duct Cleaning Scams across the USA.
 So today, we’re going to share some tips for avoiding becoming victimized during Super Bowl Week.

 Crime Prevention and Super Bowl Week

 You might think a few of these tips are pretty common sense, but they bear repeating because odds are you’ll hear stories about all of these issues in the coming days.